Qualification(s): LLB (Hons)

 Daniel advises senior executive clients in all areas of employment law including workplace bullying, employment contracts, redundancy, restraint of trade, discrimination, sexual harassment, adverse action, and unfair dismissal.

 Daniel has conducted litigation and provided advice to clients in a number of jurisdictions.
-He has been successful in having clients reinstated to their employment after being dismissed including;

 Daniel also represented the Essendon Football Club in its challenge to the investigation conducted by the Australian Sports Anti-Doping Authority (Essendon Football Club v Chief Executive Officer of the Australian Sports Anti-Doping Authority FCA 1019).